 - to be the first point of contact for all members of EtonX staff, contractors, students, tutors, teachers, parents in all matters of child protection;

 - to ensure that all members of EtonX staff understand and have familiarised themselves with the internal and external guidance on child protection and safer recruitment policy and procedures and to offer support, advice and expertise for staff as required;

 - to ensure the appropriate training of all EtonX staff on the contents of this policy and on the procedures that staff should follow.
-This includes the training of all new staff as part of their induction and updating all staff annually.
+This includes the training of all new staff as part of their induction and updating all staff annually;

-- A copy of Part 1 of Keeping Children Safe in Education
+- to ensure that all members of staff have read and understood Part 1 and Annex A of Keeping Children Safe in Education (2020);

-- To advise and act on all reported incidents and where necessary refer or escalate incidents to the local authorities as required;
+- to advise and act on all reported incidents and where necessary refer or escalate incidents to the local authorities as required;

-- To keep detailed and accurate written records of safeguarding concerns or incidents;
+- to keep detailed and accurate written records of safeguarding concerns or incidents;

-- To monitor the storing, security and confidentiality of data and records relating to child protection in keeping with GDPR legislation; and
+- to monitor the storing, security and confidentiality of data and records relating to child protection in keeping with GDPR legislation; and

-As per the Children’s Act 1989 and 2004, a child/young person is defined as a person under the age of 18.
+As per the Children’s Act (1989, 2004), a child/young person is defined as a person under the age of 18.